 If you are simply creating a business plan in order to stimulate a discussion with potential partners and associates, you may want to consider opting for a “startup plan,” also known as a feasibility plan.
 As your business grows you can flesh out the sections as you see fit.

 In contrast to the standard plan and the startup plan, is the operations or annual plan.
 This type of plan is used for internal purposes and primarily reflects the needs of the members of the company.
 This type of plan is not intended for banks and outside investors.
-You will use it either to plan your company’s growth or expansion, or to set company-wide priorities.
+You will use it either to plan your company’s growth or expansion or to set company-wide priorities.

-If the latter is true and you are using the plan in order to direct your internal strategy, you are creating a strategic plan, a type of plan that will include a high-level strategy, tactical foundations of the strategy, specific responsibilities, activities, deadlines and budgets, and a financial plan.
+If the latter is true and you are using the plan in order to direct your internal strategy, you are creating a strategic plan, a type of plan that will include a high-level strategy, tactical foundations of the strategy, specific responsibilities, activities, deadlines, and budgets, and a financial plan.

-The main types of investment and lending options include:
+Investment and lending options include:

 - Angel investment (similar to venture capital)